 Also of interest is that Orwell has more people living here who work in computers and math than 95% of the places in the US.

-Being a small village, Orwell does not have a public transit system used by locals to get to and from work.
+Orwell is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Orwell in 2022 was $21,837, which is low income relative to Ohio and the nation.
 This equates to an annual income of $87,348 for a family of four.
 However, Orwell contains both very wealthy and poor people as well.